You have to be a little nuts

 In the early days, I spent time on growth activities, which is my sweet spot.
 I could do this because I had a really good No. 2 who took care of operations.
 The valuable lesson for me was always to understand your strengths and weaknesses and hire people that complement your weaknesses.

 My frustration has always been around the pace of growth.
 Growth is about moving into new markets, and it was always so complex and time consuming.
-I wish Safeguard had a Safeguard to rely on for help in the early days!
+I wish we had a Safeguard Global to rely on for help in the early days!